brigadecore/brigade/docs/topics/install.md

 Both of these options use the latest Brigade release from DockerHub.
 But you can override this behavior by supplying alternate images during installation.

-For each component of Brigade, you can set it's image and tag separately:
+For each component of Brigade, you can set its image and tag separately:

 ```console
 $ helm install brigade/brigade --set controller.name=my-image --set controller.tag=1.2.3
 ```

 There are a variety of other configuration options for Brigade.
-Run `helm fetch values ./charts/brigade` to see them all.
+Run `helm inspect values brigade/brigade` to see them all.

 ### Disabling RBAC